hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_R.md

 This is much clearer now!

-## Overlaying histograms using colour
+## Histograms: grouping with colours

 What if the comparison of using a grouped histogram is not that obvious?
 It might be better to put them all in the same axis and use colour to separate the two.
 In this case, we would need to make some adjustments.